data-miner00/book/contents/programming/console-log-alternatives.md

 console.groupEnd()
 ```

-The logs are grouped nicely with an accordion to expand or collapse the details.
+The logs are grouped nicely with an accordion to expand or collapse the underlying details.

 <v-img src="console-log-alternatives/Pasted image 20220727005927.png" alt="console groupings" border></v-img>